-Cards, Hugs and Harmony: Valentine's Day festivities spread throughout Metro East
+Cards, hugs and harmony: Valentine's Day festivities spread throughout Metro East

 Kohlenberger has carried his love of singing throughout his life, and most recently as one of the baritones in the Belleville-based Sounds of Harmony Barbershop Chorus.

-While the group performs concerts throughout the year, one of their biggest staples is the singing Valentines that takes them across the St. Louis region — a tradition of roughly 25 years.
+While the members perform concerts throughout the year, one of their biggest staples is the singing valentines that takes them across the St. Louis region — a tradition of roughly 25 years.
 “Everybody else sends cards, candy, gifts, and stuff like that,” Kohlenberger said.
 “We got live-beings singing songs for you that [are] from the heart.”

 After cramming back into the group’s SUV, they stopped in Damiansville to sing to Bernice Toennies, 71, at her home.
 Admittedly, Toennies was a little surprised as her friend, Dennis, had texted her to be on the lookout for visitors right before the group showed up.